-The very best gaming phones are technological triumphs that combine super-speedy silicon with streamlined software to deliver incredibly immersive experiences.
-They combine all the qualities we love here at T3, and because games are so demanding you can be sure that your new gaming phone is absolutely superb at all the everyday stuff too.
+The very best gaming phones are technological triumphs.
+The very best ones combine super-speedy silicon with streamlined software and optimised operating systems to deliver incredibly immersive experiences.
+They combine all the qualities we love here at T3: design, engineering and innovation – and because games demand so much from your phone it means that you can be sure your new gaming phone is superb at all the everyday stuff too.

-As with our best phone guide, we know that everybody's different: what's ideal for one person might not be ideal for you.
-That's why we've covered a wide range of phones here to ensure you can find the perfect gaming partner.
+As with our best phone guide, we've put this guide together knowing that everybody's different: what's ideal for one kind of gamer or genre might not be ideal for you or the games you want to play.
+That's why we've covered a wide range of phones here to ensure you can find the perfect gaming buddy.

-We've also put together a whole suite of our authoritative guides based around specific platforms of features.
-They'll help you discover the best Android phones if that's your favourite phone OS, or the best small phones if you find today's flagships are just a little too big.
+We've also put together a complete set of T3's authoritative guides based around specific platforms and features, so if you're loyal to a particular brand or need phones with particular characteristics they'll help you discover the best Android phones if that's your preferred phone OS, or the best small phones if your fingers tell you that today's flagships are just a little too big.

 The best gaming phones you can buy today

 There's no doubt that the Asus ROG laptops are some of the best in the business for gamers, and the similarly branded smartphones are doing the business as well.
-The third version of the Republic of Gamers handset brings with it a number of improvements, including 5G and a better camera, while also keeping everything we liked about the previous model.
+The fifth version of the Republic of Gamers handset brings with it a number of improvements, including a 144Hz refresh rate screen and touch sampling rate of 300Hz, while also keeping everything we liked about the previous model.

 This phone is absolutely stacked with power – not only does it come with the very best CPU for Android phones, you can also get it fitted with a whopping 16GB of RAM, which is a crazy amount.
 You could probably run three games side by side on this without noticing any sort of slowdown.

-There's a lot more to like as well, including customisable buttons on the side of the Asus ROG Phone 3 and a dedicated gaming mode in the software to make sure you're always getting maximum performance.
-The 6.59-inch display is a real highlight too, running at a refresh rate of 144Hz to make sure that the action on screen always looks super-smooth.
+There's a lot more to like as well, including customisable buttons on the side of the Asus ROG Phone 5 and a dedicated gaming mode in the software to make sure you're always getting maximum performance.
+The 6.78-inch display is a real highlight too, running at a refresh rate of 144Hz to make sure that the action on screen always looks super-smooth.

 The latest handset in Xiaomi's Black Shark gaming line is just as impressive as the first two: it's packed with power and functionality, as well as a host of features that are going to appeal to people wanting a superior portable gaming experience.
 It's hard to pick a fault in anything the Black Shark 3 offers from a gaming perspective (and there's the Pro version too if you need a bigger screen).